Ambadi7/react-crud-app/README.md

 - **Search Functionality**: Easily search contacts by name.
 - **State Management**: Uses React's `useState` hook to manage contact data.
 - **Side Effects**: Uses React's `useEffect` hook to handle side effects like data fetching (if needed) or updating UI components.
-- **Responsive UI**: The app is fully responsive and styled with Tailwind CSS, ensuring it works well on both desktop and mobile devices.

 ## Technologies Used